-- 2. Present your research problem/question, situate it comparatively between two distinct research methodologies, and present a strength/weakness analysis of each - 3.
+- 1. Present two methodological approaches and processes discussed throughout the course and demonstrate how they intersect with an analysis of your chosen research problem/question - Present your research problem/question, situate it comparatively between two distinct research methodologies, and present a strength/weakness analysis of each - 3.
 Presentations should be guided by a written script submitted with your presentation. - 4.
-Presentations should expand and extend the written element, incorporating multiple formats such as image, video, conceptual designs, tables, etc. - 5.
-This final presentation is open to the music education PhD and faculty community, and should be approximately 15 minutes long followed by 15 minutes of discussion.
+Presentations should expand and extend the written element, incorporating multiple formats such as image, video, conceptual designs, tables, etc.

+5. This final presentation is open to the music education PhD and faculty community, and should be approximately 15 minutes long followed by 10 minutes of discussion.